voxelbrain/pixelpixel/README.md

 `pixelpixel` provides an array of small (256px x 256px) canvases (each called a *pixel*) to every user.
-Each user can write go code and upload it to the server using the `picli` tool to manipulate his/her canvas over time.
+Each user can write go code and upload it to the server using the `picli` tool to manipulate his/her canvas.

-Users can inspect the code of other user’s pixels by clicking on them.
+Users can inspect the code of other user’s pixels by clicking on the 3-character identifier visible on the pixelpixel.

 ## Server
 The server provides the *pixelpixel*, the canvas on which all the